 Sometimes instead, if available, I may go to the Captain’s Chair and do a set of hanging knee raises.
 But the sit-ups are more straightforward, fully engaging and easier to do.

-On rare occasions that both the decline benches and the Chair are taken, I just grab a mat and do 20 second planks until the clock expires.
+On rare occasions that both the sit-up benches and the Chair are taken, I either find a spot on the floor and do some Russian Twists or I just grab a mat and do 20 second planks until the clock expires.

 I keep it simple and I cannot imagine a scenario where none of those three options would be available to end a workout.
 I can even just do crunches or sit-ups on the bare floor if it came to that, but it never has.